gladed/watchable/README.md

 ## Watching for Changes

-You can watch any `Watchable` for changes from any `CoroutineScope` using [`watch`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/watch.html):
+Watch any `Watchable` for changes from within any `CoroutineScope` using [`watch`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/watch.html):

 ```kotlin
 val set = watchableSetOf(1, 2)